Modernization of Canada's Grain Industry Act

 For inputs and fertilizer, add a carbon tax.
 For seeds, add a carbon tax.
 Equipment, machinery and parts cost hundreds of thousands of dollars, and a combine is close to $1 million.
 Add to that a carbon tax.
 For grain drying, which costs tens of thousands of dollars, add a carbon tax.
 For heating buildings, and there are many, add a carbon tax.
 We have a crop, and now what do we do?
 We have to truck it and deliver it, with a carbon tax added on.
 For grain companies and elevators, add a carbon tax.
 What about the railway?
 Yes, we have to move things, so add a carbon tax.

 Producers pay all the downstream costs with no ability to increase the price they receive.
-Agriculture sector producers use the most energy efficient and innovative means in the world.
+Agriculture sector producers use the most energy-efficient and innovative means in the world.
 Agriculture producers are also carbon sinks.

 As Brian Cross noted in The Western Producer, Alberta Federation of Agriculture President Lynn Jacobson said, “the carbon tax increase highlights the need for additional carbon tax exemptions for prairie farms.”
-He also noted, “The establishment of national carbon credit system that allows farmers to capitalize on carbon sequestering activities would go a long way”.
+He also noted, “The establishment of a national carbon credit system that allows farmers to capitalize on carbon sequestering activities would go a long way”.

 The government is hiking the carbon tax, or the clean fuel standards tax, without a comprehensive plan to address the damage it is going to cause to our agriculture sector and supply chain.